 Whether you need basement soundproofing or soundproofing for your second story, older homes frequently have trouble with squeak floors.
 The creepy sound of footsteps can be particularly distracting to many homeowners.
 Ceiling noise from squeaking flooring above can be halted by tearing down the ceiling and woodscrewing triangular wood strips to the flooring above and to the joists.
 Liquid adhesive also helps to keep the flooring from moving and to stop the squeaking.

 Another important step to soundproofing a room is replacement windows and frames.
 This step is crucial if much of the noise that enters a room comes from the outside.
 Double or triple paned windows will stop that noise from your neighbor’s party or street traffic.
 Avoid metal framing.
 Vinyl or wood will help further deaden the sound.
 If you’re still having trouble, you can also always install interior window shutters and throw a piece of soundproofing matting into the window when the noise becomes a problem.

-Need to find a pro for your Soundproofing Project?Find Pros
+Ready to start your Soundproofing Project?Find Pros

 Make a Budget and Design a Plan